Vedanta faces low demand for $1.2 billion offshore loan

-LONDON Mining and energy conglomerate Vedanta Resources Plc (VED.L) is struggling to attract commitments for a $1.2 billion five-year term loan as international banks prove less willing to lend to top Indian companies, banking sources said.
+LONDON Indian mining and energy conglomerate Vedanta Resources Plc (VED.L) is struggling to attract commitments for a $1.2 billion five-year term loan as international banks prove less willing to lend to top Indian companies, banking sources said.

 Nearly $7 billion of Indian corporate loans are in the market, according to Thomson Reuters LPC data, after India's call to domestic banks to boost US dollar reserves in September prompted an offshore borrowing rush.